kareneth/blog/content/posts/2021-08-07-book-review-of-screamfree-parenting.md

 I found myself agreeing with a lot of it.

 It made me reflect on how I was raised, and how a lot of how that - for better or for worse - has shaped me into who I am today.
-And how that in turn, didn't have to reflect how I raise my Little Duck.
+And how that in turn didn't have to reflect how I choose to raise my Little Duck.
 One particularly poignant chapter asked me to describe my ideal relationship with her when she was 25.
 Wow, what a jump.
 And from that, to work backwards into how I raise them today.
 Ah, well that makes sense.
-A lot of it even applies to how I want to lead my work team today.
+A lot of it even applies to how I want to lead my work team today in terms of empowering and supporting them into being the best version of themselves.

 Here's a list of my favorite quotes:

 On p27

-> *We continually surrender control over our emotinal responses to those around us....
+> *We continually surrender control over our emotional responses to those around us....
 Your emotional responses are. up to you.
 You always have a choice.*

 And on p68